 EazyHold pre-made grip aids are invaluable to assist with fine and gross motor skills, muscle strengthening, balance, coordination, gait, eating, and vision.

-Made of hypoallergenic, latex free food grade silicone, It adapts to help you hold most anything.
-The 100% silicone cuff can be passed from patient to patient and object to object with confidence because it is easy to sterilize in the dishwasher or autoclave.
+Made of hypoallergenic, latex-free food grade silicone, it adapts to help you hold most anything.
+The 100% silicone cuff can be passed from patient to patient and object to object with confidence, because it so easy to sterilize in the dishwasher or autoclave.

 - For use adapting to home rehab equipment